-Heavy-tailed phenomena are ubiquitous in the real world and can be observed across a wide range of scientific fields.
-On such phenomena, there have been numerous research results, including, e.g., the recent monographs of \cite{Resnick:2007}, \cite{Harvey:2013}, \cite{BDM}, \cite{Ibragimov:Prokhorov}, \cite{Kulik:2020}, \cite{Nolan}, \cite{Taleb}, \cite{NWZ} and others.
-Nowadays, studies of heavy-tailed phenomena continue to generate significant interest in the fields of economics, finance, and statistics.
-Many heavy-tailed distributions, such as the Student's $t$, the Pareto, and the stable distributions, have been introduced and have a wide range of practical applications.

-Financial return time series is one of the most typical examples among others.
-Generally, they exihibit some important stylized features, including heavy tails, volatility clustering, asymmetry, aggregational Gaussianity, quasi long range dependence \citep{Rydberg}, etc. Since the seminal works of \cite{Engle:1982} and \cite{Bollerslev:1986}, the generalized autoregressive conditional heteroskedasticity (GARCH) model has been used extensively in empirical work and is now regarded as the benchmark by many econometricians and financial practitioner \citep{Fan:Yao}.
-Over the past four decades, numerous variants of GARCH models have been proposed to cater for various practical needs (see the monograph \cite{FZ:2019} for a comprehensive review).
+Heavy-tailed phenomena are ubiquitous across scientific fields \citep{Harvey:2013, Nolan}, and have received sustained attention.
+Financial time series are a typical example, as they often exhibit heavy tails, volatility clustering, and asymmetry.
+Since the seminal work of \cite{Engle:1982} and \cite{Bollerslev:1986}, the Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model has become a benchmark for econometricians and financial practitioners \citep{Fan:Yao}, with numerous variants proposed for practical needs \citep{FZ:2019}.